google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-(43) Polyalthia Longifolia நெட்டிலிங்கம் Skip to main content

 Polyalthia Longifolia can be easily trimmed in to a straight columnar growth covered with a lot of leaves.
 For this reason, it is suitable for landscapes, as a hedge tree, and as visual dividers or wind blockers in open spaces.

 The trunk of Polyalthia Longifolia has grey bark.
-Both the trunk and the bark are used in manufacturing of fiber.
+Both the trunk and the bark are used in the manufacturing of fiber.
 Timber is used for making boxes, pencils and long masts – that is why it is also known as the mast tree.
 In India and Sri Lanka, where the mast tree is held in high esteem, its leaves are used in religious ceremonies and for decorating arches and doorways.

 Polyalthia Longifolia can be grown easily from seed or cuttings.
-It is a fast growing tree and requires good exposure to sunlight and moderate watering.
+It is a fast-growing tree and requires good exposure to sunlight and moderate watering.

-Polyalthia Longifolio or the Mast Tree belongs to the Annonaceae family, which is one of the largest families of flowering plants and usually known as the custard apple family
+Polyalthia Longifolio or the Mast Tree belongs to the Annonaceae family, which is one of the largest families of flowering plants and is usually known as the custard apple family

 .இதனை முன்பின் பார்த்திருக்கிறீர்களா?